samuel-book/samuel_shap_paper_1/paper/6_appendix.md

     * Onset-to-arrival time < 90 minutes
     * Age < 80 years
     * Onset during sleep = False

+For the observed thrombolysis use, data was limited to the patients attending each hospital.
+For the predicted thrombolysis use the predictions were based on the 10k patient cohort for all hospitals.

-The figure below shows a boxplot of either observed (top) or predicted (bottom) use of thrombolysis.
+The figure below shows a boxplot of either observed and predicted use of thrombolysis.

+<img src="./images/15a_actual_vs_modelled_subgroup_violin.jpg" width="600"/>

+*Boxplot for either observed (top) or predicted (bottom) use of thrombolysis for subgroups of patients.*

+The observed and predicted subgroup analysis show very similar general patterns (and with a r-squared=0.95).

+<img src="./images/15a_subgroup_correlation.jpg" width="400"/>

-The observed and predicted subgroup analysis show very similar general patterns (with r-squared=0.95, see figure below of comparison of predicted and observed use of thrombolysis at each hospital for all subgroups).
+*A comparison of predicted and observed use of thrombolysis at each hospital for all subgroups*

 The three subgroups of NIHSS <5, no precise stroke onset time, and prestroke mRS > 2, all had reduced thrombolysis use, and combining these non-ideal features reduced thrombolysis use further.

 Some differences exist:
-* The use of thrombolysi in *ideal* patients is a little low in the observed vs actual results (mean hopsital thrombolysis use = 89% vs 99%).
+* The use of thrombolysi in *ideal* patients is a little low in the observed vs actual results (mean hospital thrombolysis use = 89% vs 99%).
 * The predicted results show a stronger effect of combining non-ideal features.
-* The observed thrombolysis rate shows higher between-hopsital variation than the predicted thrombolysis rate.
-This may be partly explained by the observed thrombolsysi rate being on different patients at each hospital, but may also be partly exlained by actual use of thrombolysis being slightly more variable than predicted thrombolysis use (which will follow general hospial patterns, and will not include, for example, between-clinician variation at each hospital).
+* The observed thrombolysis rate shows higher between-hospital variation than the predicted thrombolysis rate.
+This may be partly explained by the observed thrombolysis rate being on different patients at each hospital, but may also be partly explained by actual use of thrombolysis being slightly more variable than predicted thrombolysis use (which will follow general hospital patterns, and will not include, for example, between-clinician variation at each hospital).

-<img src="./images/15a_actual_vs_modelled_subgroup_violin.jpg" width="600"/>

-The correlation of predicted and observed use of thrombolysis at each hospital for all subgroups:

-<img src="./images/15a_subgroup_correlation.jpg" width="400"/>

 When we look at thrombolysis use in subgroups at each hospital we see that the observed thrombolysis use tended to reduce in parallel, along with total thrombolysis use, suggesting a shared caution in use of thrombolysis in 'less ideal' patients.

 <img src="./images/15a_actual_subgroup.jpg" width="800"/>

+*Observed thrombolysis use for all patients and subgroups of patients at each of 132 hospitals, with hospitals ordered by descending thrombolysis use of all patients.
+Results are for all patients attending each hospital.*

 This parallel reduction in use of thrombolysis across the subgroups was also seen in the predicted use of thrombolysis.

 <img src="./images/15_10k_subgroup.jpg" width="800"/>

+*Predicted thrombolysis use for all patients and subgroups of patients at each of 132 hospitals, with hospitals ordered by descending thrombolysis use of all patients.
+Results are based on a prediction of thrombolysis in a 10k cohort of patients.*

 ## A comparison of thrombolysis use in high and low thrombolysing units by feature values

 This experiment plots the relationships between feature values and thrombolysis use for low and high thrombolysing hospitals.
 The high and low thrombolysing hopsitals are taken as the top and bottom 30 hospitals as ranked by the predicted thrombolysis use in the same 10k cohort of patients.
 We find that thrombolysis use in low thrombolysing hospitals follows the same general relationship with feature values as the high thrombolysing hospitals, but thrombolysis is consistently lower.

 <img src="./images/09_compare_thrombolysis_by_feature.jpg" width="800"/>

+*Observed use of thrombolysis by feature value in the top (blue) and bottom (red) 30 thrombolysing hospitals as assessed by predicted thrombolysis use in a 10k cohort of patients.*

 ## Artificial patients